eromose-le/socialmedia-react/README.md

 ## `DESCRIPTON`

 > A react social media application, A facebook clone application.
+Using the lastest react router V6

 ## `REPO`